 For instance, if you search for “best chocolate chip cookies,” you’ll likely see how to make the cookies or buy them online.

 But if you add “near me” to your search query, you’ll get a listing of local businesses that sell them.
-If you have a local business, you want to be on Google My Business.
+If you have a local business, you want to be on Google Business Profile.

 Why Get Google Reviews?